Loading…

 Planning tip

-When to go, June to August for the main expedition season; Hushe Valley trekking is possible May to October.
+Best Time to Visit, June to August for the main expedition season; Hushe Valley trekking is possible May to October.

 Getting there, Drive from Skardu to Khaplu, then south to Hushe village, the trailhead for the Masherbrum Glacier.
 Hushe is also the starting point for Charakusa Valley and Laila Peak.